WendingTuo/autodelete_tweets/README.md

 3. Change the `daysAgo` variable to the number of days worth of tweets/favorites you'd like to keep.
 (Default = 10)
 4. Run manually, or set to run as a daily cron job (requires CLI arguments to confirm deletion)

-CLI Arguments: `"-c", "--confirm", help="'y' confirms the deletion on launch, 'n' will just print the lists of collected tweets"`
+## CLI Arguments:
-(Example: "$python3 autodelete_tweets.py -c y" - Will confirm the deletion of the tweets automatically.
+Confirm: `"-c", "--confirm", help="'y' confirms the deletion on launch, 'n' will just print the lists of collected tweets"` (Example: "$python3 autodelete_tweets.py -c y" - Will confirm the deletion of the tweets automatically.